 There is much archaeological evidence that Peter was at Rome, but Boettner, like other Fundamentalist apologists, must dismiss it, claiming that “exhaustive research by archaeologists has been made down through the centuries to find some inscription in the catacombs and other ruins of ancient places in Rome that would indicate Peter at least visited Rome.
 But the only things found which gave any promise at all were some bones of uncertain origin” (118).

 Boettner saw Roman Catholicism through the presses in 1962.
-His original book and the revisions to it since then have failed to mention the results of the excavations under the high altar of St. Peter’s Basilica, excavations that had been underway for decades, but which were undertaken in earnest after World War II.
+His original book and the revisions to it since then have failed to mention the results of the excavations under the high altar of St. Peter’s Basilica.
 What Boettner casually dismissed as “some bones of uncertain origin” were the contents of a tomb on Vatican Hill that was covered with early inscriptions attesting to the fact that Peter’s remains were inside.

-After the original release of Boettner’s book, evidence had mounted to the point that Pope Paul VI was able to announce officially something that had been discussed in archaeological literature and religious publications for years: that the actual tomb of the first pope had been identified conclusively, that his remains were apparently present, and that in the vicinity of his tomb were inscriptions identifying the place as Peter’s burial site, meaning early Christians knew that the prince of the apostles was there.
-The story of how all this was determined, with scientific accuracy, is too long to recount here.
-It is discussed in detail in John Evangelist Walsh’s book, The Bones of St. Peter.
-It is enough to say that the historical and scientific evidence is such that no one willing to look at the facts objectively can doubt that Peter was in Rome.
-To deny that fact is to let prejudice override reason.
+After the original release of Boettner’s book, evidence had mounted to the point that Pope Paul VI was able to announce officially something that had been discussed in archaeological literature for years: that the actual tomb of the first pope had been identified conclusively.
+The story of how all this was determined is discussed in John Evangelist Walsh’s book, The Bones of St. Peter.
+It is enough to say here that the historical and scientific evidence is such that no one willing to look at the facts objectively can doubt that Peter was in Rome.

 NIHIL OBSTAT: I have concluded that the materials